lucidchain/docs/docs/Features/Importing a service chain/Importing a service chain.md

 ## Chain importation

 You will be redirected to import page.
 There you can upload a yaml file with your service chain configured following SCModel.
 If any validations errors are present, you will recieve a message, explaining them and usually also giving its location.
+If you want to know more about these yaml files or SCModels, we recomend checking [creating my service chain](../Creating%20my%20service%20chain/Creating%20my%20service%20chain.md) section.

 <div align="center">
 ![Validation errors 1](./../../../static/img/import/validationErrors1.png)